bonasunu/binar-ch5-bona/README.md

 https://www.getpostman.com/collections/abd6e278960e7f7dc6ca

 ## Project Sturcture
-/utils - This directory contains middleware to handler error /public/static - This is location for Chapter 3 and chapter 4 directories /controllers - The app handles all routes via this directory
+/utils - This directory contains middleware to handler error <br>
+/public/static - This is location for Chapter 3 and chapter 4 directories <br>
+/controllers - The app handles all routes via this directory